Home » Plastic Surgery Procedures » Breast Implant Removal Surgery

 Usually, women who would like to have breast implants removed fall into one of the following categories:

 An initial consultation is set-up where we will discuss the implant removal and all the above listed options to decide whether you are a good candidate for the surgery.
-If you elect to have your implants replaced we will have an additional discussion regarding selection of your new implants.
-Your medical history is reviewed and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
+If you elect to have your implants replaced, we will have an additional discussion regarding selection of your new implants.
+Your medical history is reviewed, and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
 You are given the opportunity to be seen by your own doctor to give the green light for surgery, as well as getting a mammogram.
+You are asked to stop medications that cause bleeding, such as aspirin, or aspirin-like products (Motrin or Ibuprofen), a week before this procedure.
+You are asked to stop smoking two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
 You are given the opportunity to talk to patients who have had the same surgery you are considering.
 We will see you shortly after the surgery (in a day or two usually).
 You are seen regularly after your surgery.
 You are always welcome to come back for follow-up, even years after your surgery, free of charge.

-The patient is given anesthesia in the operating room.
-The incision is made under the breast or the nipple, and the old implant is removed.
-Since any implant will be encapsulated with scar tissue, some of it may need to be removed at the same time.
-Next, a drain to empty the fluid that builds up in the empty pocket, is placed, and the skin is closed.
+The patient is given antibiotics and anesthetized in the operating room.
+The incision is made at the crease at the bottom of the breast or along the lower areola border, and the old implant is removed.
+Since any implant will be surrounded by scar tissue, some of it may need to be removed at the same time.
+Next, a drain to empty the fluid that builds up in the empty pocket is placed, and the skin is closed.
 The breasts are wrapped to provide some pressure, so the pocket will close nicely.
 The drain is removed in the office the following week.

-The patient is given anesthesia in the operating room.
-The incision is made under the breast or the nipple, and the old implant is removed.
-Since any implant will be encapsulated with scar tissue, some of it may need to be removed at the same time.
-If the capsule needs to be adjusted with sutures it is typically done at this stage.
-Temporary implant sizers are placed into the pocket and inflated.
+The patient is given antibiotics and anesthetized in the operating room.
+The incision is made at the crease at the bottom of the breast or along the lower areola border, and the old implant is removed.
+Since any implant will be surrounded by scar tissue, some of it may need to be removed at the same time.
+If the capsule needs to be adjusted with sutures, it is typically done at this stage.
+An implant sizer – think of it as a disposable implant- is placed in the pocket and inflated to the volume desired by the patient.
 The patient is then sat up and checked for symmetry.
-Once the optimal result is achieved, the sizers are removed and the new implants are placed into the pocket and rechecked.
+Once the optimal result is achieved, the sizers are removed, and the new implants are placed into the pocket and rechecked.
 The incisions are then closed.

 At the Bitar Cosmetic Surgery Institute, we take pride in making sure we provide for our patients the best surgical experience possible.
 This is a process that includes the pre-operative preparation, the actual surgery, and the after care.